elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-tools-and-techniques-are-used-in-cognitive-assessment-and-why-are-they-important-in-language-studies.md

 url: /learn/education-studies/questions/what-tools-and-techniques-are-used-in-cognitive-assessment-and-why-are-they-important-in-language-studies
 score: -1.0
 related_article1:
-    id: 164522
+    id: 164508
-    title: Which brain regions are involved in speech production, and how does aphasia affect this process?
+    title: >-
+        How does TMS contribute to understanding vision and motion detection?
     subject: Education Studies
-    url: /learn/education-studies/questions/which-brain-regions-are-involved-in-speech-production-and-how-does-aphasia-affect-this-process
+    url: /learn/education-studies/questions/how-does-tms-contribute-to-understanding-vision-and-motion-detection
 related_article2:
-    id: 164510
+    id: 164526
-    title: Why are ERP components important in cognitive processing studies?
+    title: >-
+        What contributions have neuroimaging studies made to understanding aphasia in language processing research?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-are-erp-components-important-in-cognitive-processing-studies
+    url: /learn/education-studies/questions/what-contributions-have-neuroimaging-studies-made-to-understanding-aphasia-in-language-processing-research
 related_article3:
-    id: 164507
+    id: 164516
-    title: What are the advantages of using Transcranial Magnetic Stimulation (TMS) in cognitive studies?
+    title: >-
+        Why is brain connectivity crucial in cognitive processing, and what are the effects of disconnection syndromes?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-advantages-of-using-transcranial-magnetic-stimulation-tms-in-cognitive-studies
+    url: /learn/education-studies/questions/why-is-brain-connectivity-crucial-in-cognitive-processing-and-what-are-the-effects-of-disconnection-syndromes
 related_article4:
-    id: 164513
+    id: 164521
+    title: >-
-    title: What is the role of phonology in language processing, and how can phonemic errors manifest in aphasia?
+        What processes are involved in language comprehension, and how can aphasia impact these processes?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-role-of-phonology-in-language-processing-and-how-can-phonemic-errors-manifest-in-aphasia
+    url: /learn/education-studies/questions/what-processes-are-involved-in-language-comprehension-and-how-can-aphasia-impact-these-processes
 related_article5:
-    id: 164509
+    id: 164511
+    title: >-
-    title: What are the basic principles of EEG signal recording?
+        What are the main characteristics and symptoms of Broca's aphasia?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-basic-principles-of-eeg-signal-recording
+    url: /learn/education-studies/questions/what-are-the-main-characteristics-and-symptoms-of-brocas-aphasia
 ---

 &nbsp;